microsoft/glue/README.md

 We can see that the recognition scores have decreased, so this may have an impact on the overall recognition rate.

 ## Limitations
-This toolkit is the right starting point for your bring-your-own data use cases.
-However, it does not provide automated training runs.
+> This toolkit is the right starting point for your bring-your-own data use cases.
+However, it does not provide automated training runs and does not ensure an improvement of the performance on your task.
+It helps you to do end-to-end testing and gain the right insights on how to improve the quality on your use-case.